-See how to decode the fall wedding dress code, right here.
+See how to decode any wedding dress code, right here.

 Choosing an outfit for a wedding isn’t rocket science, but it can be tricky.
 Below we’ve broken down the most common dress codes.
 From classy to casual, here are the basics.